tummala-hareesh/ml_zoomcamp_ht/notes/week-1-notes.md

 - What `g` funciton looks like is learnt all along the course.

 ## 4 CRISP-DM
+- CRISP-DM
+    - methodology for organizing ML projects
+    - IBM introduced it
+- From problem understanding to deployment
+- ML Projects
+    - Understand the problem
+    - collect the data
+    - Train the model
+    - Use it
+- 6 steps of CRISP-DM
+    - 1. Business understanding
+        - Define the goal
+            - REduce the amount of spam messages
+        - Define measure
+            - Reduce spam messages by **50%**
+    - 2. Data Understanding
+        - Identify data sources
+            - Is it reliable?
+            - Are they good enough ?
+            - dataset large enough ?
+        - Influence the goal after data understanding
+    - 3. Data Preparing
+        - Tranform the data so that it can be put into <ML algorithm>
+        - Clean the data -> Build the pipeline -> convert into tabular form
+    - 4. Modeling
+        - Which model to choose?
+            - Logistic vs Decision tree vs Neural netowrk vs others?
+        - Go back to add new feature or fix data issues
+    - 5. Evaluation (go back to #1.)
+        - Measure how well the model sovles the business problem
+            - Have we reached the goal?
+            - do our metrics improve?
+        - Go back and adjust the goal
+    - 6. Deployment
+        - Deploy the model and evaluate it!
+        - Evaluate on 5% of users and roll out to rest
+        - Ensuring the quality and maintainability

 ## 5 The Modelling Step (Model Selection Process)

 ## 6 Setting up the Environment
 ## 7 Introduction to NumPy
 ## 8 Linear Algebra Refresher